 When I register an ArcGIS Server service, does the metadata become part of the item?

-No. When you register an ArcGIS Server service as an item in Portal for ArcGIS, only the item details are automatically included.
+No. When you register an ArcGIS Server service as an item in your portal, only the item details are automatically included.
 At this time, existing metadata does not become part of the item.
-Metadata for these items can be updated using the web editor or ArcGIS Desktop.
+Metadata for these items can be updated using the web editor or ArcGIS Pro.

-How can I export my metadata from Portal for ArcGIS?
+How can I export my metadata from ArcGIS Enterprise?

 To download metadata for an item, click Download at the top of the metadata editor.
 If you're using the beta metadata editor, click the Options button to open the drop-down menu and choose Download.
 This local copy includes any changes made during the editing session that have not been saved to the item.

 Is my metadata searchable?

-Yes, currently content search uses specific fields from item details: title, tags, snippet, description, accessinformation.
-Changes you make to these fields from within the metadata editor or from the item page are automatically synchronized in both places.
+Yes, currently content search uses specific elements from item details: title, tags, snippet, description, accessinformation.
+Changes you make to these elements from within the metadata editor or from the item page are automatically synchronized in both places.
 Metadata associated with the layers in a feature layer is not searchable.